abhilashth/vita_mojo_ui_api_automation/README.md

-# Framework for UI and API Automation using Springs
+# Framework for both UI and API Automation
 **ONE Framework for both UI and API Automation [Selenium, Rest Assured]**

 - **Spring Boot** is a popular framework, simplifies the developer by handling most of the routine activities.
 Configuration, object management is done with simple annotations.
 - **Dependency Injection** : Easy to create and inject page objects, test classes, properties etc.,
 - **Cucumber** : BDD features for building feature files
 - **Selenium** : Automation tool for testing web apps.
-- **WebDriverManager** : Manage web drivers and browsers automatically
+- **WebDriver Manager** : Manage web drivers and browsers automatically
 - **Page Objects** : Reusable page components and get them injected into Steps and Test classes